 So-called \emph{width parameters} play a crucial role in algorithmic complexity.
 For various combinatorial problems, it is possible to find a polynomial-time solution by exploiting bounded width parameters such as mim-width, sim-width and clique-width.
 Given a graph class, it is known that when mim-width is bounded, then {\sc Li $k$-col} is polynomial-time solvable~\cite{brettell}.
 Brettell et al.~\cite{brettell} proved that for every $r \geq 1, s \geq 1$ and $t \geq 1$, the mim-width is bounded and quickly computable for $(K_r, K^1_{1,s}, P_t)$-free graphs.
 This result further implies that for every $k \geq 1, s \geq 1$ and $t \geq 1$, {\sc Li $k$-col} is polynomial-time solvable for $(K^1_{1,s}, P_t)$-free graphs.
 Most recently, Bonomo-Braberman et al.~\cite{flavia} showed that mim-width is unbounded for star-convex and comb-convex bipartite graphs.
 On the other hand, {\sc Li $3$-col} is polynomial-time solvable for star-convex bipartite graphs whereas {\sc Li $k$-col} is NP-complete for $k\geq 4$~\cite{brettell_arxiv}.
-Furthermore, in the same paper, they show that for comb-convex bipartite graphs, {\sc Li $k$-col} remains NP-complete for $k\geq 4$ and leave open the computational complexity of {\sc Li $3$-col} for this graph class.
-In this paper, we resolve this problem by showing that {\sc Li $3$-col} is polynomial-time solvable even for caterpillar-convex bipartite graphs, a superclass of comb-convex bipartite graphs.
+Furthermore, Bonomo-Braberman et al.~\cite{brettell_arxiv} show that for comb-convex bipartite graphs, {\sc Li $k$-col} remains NP-complete for $k\geq 4$ and leave open the computational complexity of {\sc Li $3$-col} for this graph class.
+In this paper, we resolve this problem by showing that {\sc Li $3$-col} is polynomial-time solvable even for caterpillar-convex bipartite graphs.

 As for the recognition of graph classes, Bonomo-Braberman et al.~\cite{brettell_arxiv} provide an algorithm for the recognition of $(t, \Delta)$-tree convex bipartite graphs by using a result from Buchin et al.~\cite{buchin}.
-Here, a tree is a $(t,\Delta)$ tree if the maximum degree is bounded by $\Delta$ and the tree contains at most $t$ nodes of degree at least~$3$.
-This result for the recognition of $(t, \Delta)$-tree convex bipartite graphs, however, does not apply to caterpillar convex bipartite graphs.
+Here, a tree is a $(t,\Delta)$-tree if the maximum degree is bounded by $\Delta$ and the tree contains at most $t$ vertices of degree at least~$3$.
+This result for the recognition of $(t, \Delta)$-tree convex bipartite graphs, however, does not apply to caterpillar-convex bipartite graphs.
 Therefore, we give a novel algorithm for the recognition of caterpillar-convex bipartite graphs.
-Given a bipartite graph, this algorithm not only decides whether $G$ is caterpillar-convex, but also gives a caterpillar representation for~$G$.